StevenSteel7/labelFlow/README.md

 pip install git+https://github.com/StevenSteel7/labelFlow.git

 This command will download the code and install labelFlow along with its other dependencies (PyQt5, Ultralytics, tifffile, etc.) listed in pyproject.toml.

-# To run:
-just type -> **labelflow**

-(Alternative for Development): If you have cloned the repository (git clone https://github.com/StevenSteel7/labelFlow.git), you can install it in editable mode from the project's root directory:

-# Navigate to the cloned directory first
-cd labelFlow

-# Using uv
-uv pip install -e .

-# Using pip
-pip install -e .
-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-Bash
-IGNORE_WHEN_COPYING_END
-Usage

-After successful installation, activate your virtual environment (if you used one) and run the application from your terminal:
+After successful installation, activate your virtual environment (if you used one) and run the application from your terminal just type:

-labelflow
+**labelflow**

 Author